Homer Stephens - Obituary

 Services are private.

-The Lesako Funeral Home lnc., Paul M. Lesako, Supervisor/Owner, is in charge of arrangements.
+The Lesako Funeral Home, Inc., Paul M. Lesako, supervisor / owner, is in charge of arrangements.